Nemanja Bjelica: Golden State Warriors (2021–2022)

-On August 6, 2021, Bjelica signed with the Golden State Warriors.
+On 6 August 2021, Bjelica signed with the Golden State Warriors.
 He made his debut for the Warriors in their season opener on 19 October 2021, recording a double-double off the bench with 15 points and 11 rebounds in a 121–114 win over the Los Angeles Lakers.
-He became the first player to post a double-double off the bench in his Warriors debut since Sam Williams (16 points, 12 rebounds) on October 30, 1981 at Denver.
+He became the first player to post a double-double off the bench in his Warriors debut since Sam Williams (16 points, 12 rebounds) on 30 October 1981 at Denver.
 During the 2022 NBA Finals, Bjelica held Celtics star Jayson Tatum to 0-6 shooting and 4 turnovers en route to his first NBA championship.
 He became the fourth NBA player from Serbia who won the championship, joining Darko Miličić, Peja Stojaković, and Ognjen Kuzmić.

-Return to Fenerbahçe (2022–present)
+Return to Fenerbahçe (2022–2023)

-On August 9, 2022, Bjelica signed a two-year deal to return to Fenerbahçe Beko, where he was named the EuroLeague MVP of the 2014-15 season.
+On 9 August 2022, Bjelica signed a two-year deal to return to Fenerbahçe Beko, where he was named the EuroLeague MVP of the 2014-15 season.
 Bjelica made his season debut on 3 March 2023, after missing much of the season due to a calf injury.

+On 12 September 2023, Bjelica was released by Fenerbahçe.

+Hours after being released by Fenerbahçe, Bjelica signed a contract with Crvena zvezda.
+On 9 October 2023, it was announced that Bjelica has allegedly parted ways with his home town team, after getting caught in a fight with Crvena zvezda head coach Duško Ivanović.

+On 23 March 2024, Bjelica officially announced his retirement from professional basketball.

 National team career

 Bjelica played with the senior Serbian national basketball team that won the silver medal at the EuroBasket 2009.
-He was also a member of the Serbian national team at the 2010 FIBA World Championship, where Serbia was defeated 99-88 by Lithuania in the game for the bronze medal, after they had earlier lost to hosts, Turkey, in a highly controversial semifinals finish.
+He was also a member of the Serbian national team at the 2010 FIBA World Championship, where Serbia was defeated 99–88 by Lithuania in the game for the bronze medal, after they had earlier lost to hosts, Turkey, in a highly controversial semifinals finish.
 He was also capped for the national team of Serbia at the EuroBasket 2011, in Lithuania, where Serbia finished eighth.

 During EuroBasket 2013 in Slovenia, Bjelica became one of the veterans of a very young and incomplete Serbia squad, leading the team alongside captain Nenad Krstić and Nemanja Nedović.
 Serbia was eventually swept by Spain in the quarterfinals, but the team showed some good performances, particularly against Lithuania and France.
 During the tournament, he averaged 10 points, 7 rebounds, and 1.9 assists per game, on 54% shooting from the field.

 He was also a member of the Serbian national basketball team that won the silver medal at the 2014 FIBA Basketball World Cup under head coach Aleksandar Đorđević.
 Although his three-point shooting form wasn't impressive during the tournament, he was still one of the most important players of the team, filling all sorts of roles with his handling, passing, rebounding, and scoring.
 He ended the tournament with averages of 11.9 points, 6.9 rebounds, and 2.8 assists per game.